knicklabs/knicklabs/README.md

 ### 🤔 I’m looking for help with...

 I want to create inclusive products and experiences.
-If you have knowledge, experience, advice, resources, etc. regarding accessibility and universal design, please send them away (or say hi)!
+If you have knowledge, experience, advice, resources, etc. regarding accessibility and universal design, please send them my way (or say hi)!

 ### 💬 Ask me about...